Who is in the IMAGINE ID team?

 Lucy is Professor of Medical Genetics and Neurodevelopment at the University of Cambridge and Honorary Consultant in Medical Genetics at Cambridge University Hospital, Cambridge Biomedical Campus, UK.

-Lucy leads the IMAGINE ID study, alongside David, Marianne and Jeremy and hopes collecting valuable knowledge from families can help enhance understanding of intellectual disability and mental health, and improve treatments in the future.
+Lucy lead the IMAGINE 1 study, alongside David, Marianne and Jeremy and hopes collecting valuable knowledge from families can help enhance understanding of intellectual disability and mental health, and improve treatments in the future.
+She has recently retired.

 Prof David Skuse